 Health savings accounts (HSAs) allow employees to save and build wealth for future medical costs.
 HSAs are an incredibly advantageous tool for employers and employees alike, but only if they’re used the right way.
-Let’s look at how employers can help employees make the most of their HSAs.
+Let’s look at how employers and employees make the most of their HSAs.

 The Benefit of an HSA